 Anderson Fire Protection District (FPD or District) is an independent special district serving the City of Anderson in Central Shasta County.
 Formed on October 9, 1889, Anderson FPD was originally established as the Anderson Hose Company No. One following a fire in 1887 that destroyed many homes and business in the town of Anderson.
 In 1909, the Shasta County Board of Supervisors appointed the first Board of Fire Commissioners, and the fire department name was changed to the Anderson Fire Protection District.
-The Anderson FPD moved into its present-day location in 1959 and acquired its first paid personnel the same year.
+The Anderson FPD moved into its current location in 1959 and hired its first paid personnel the same year.
 The last MSR for the District was completed in 2014.
-This report will update and build upon the information provided therein.
+This report will update and build on that information.